MalcolnLMR/how-to/installarch.md

 #### 1.1 Boot live enviroment

-Just set your moab bios to start the pendrive first
+Just set your mobo bios to start the pendrive first

 ### 2 - Setup enviroment